 8. American House Spider: Imagine a spider so common they name it after… being inside houses!
-They are mostly grey and compact, and will be about the size of a nickel.
-They are usually harmless, and try to hide in cracks and crevices in your home.
+They are mostly grey and compact and will be about the size of a nickel.
+They are usually harmless and try to hide in cracks and crevices in your home.

-9. Wolf Spider: Wolf Spiders are imposing and unique spiders that can be found often in the desert.
+9. Wolf Spider: Wolf Spiders are imposing and unique spiders that can often be found in the desert.
 They don’t spin webs – instead, they lurk in trees or shrubs and pounce on their prey.
-They are essentially harmless to humans, and not inclined to bite you.
+They are essentially harmless to humans and not inclined to bite you.
 Instead, you’ll find them hiding in dark spaces such as wood piles or corners of concrete structures.

 10. Jumping Spiders: These are characterized by their large set of eyes in the front of their body.
 However, they’re shy and do not build webs, so they’re likely to stay away from you.
 They can bite in self-defense, but the likelihood is low.

 While we have listed 10 common household spiders and alluded to the prevalence of many others that might be found around your home in Arizona, there are only a few to be worried about.

 Both the brown and desert recluse is extremely venomous.
 Similarly, black widows have detrimental effects on humans and are worth avoiding at all costs.

 Additionally, Hobo Spiders (which are not typically found in Arizona) can cause irritation and potentially some necrosis to human tissue – but this is not something often seen.

 You shouldn’t be concerned for your safety if you think you’ve got a spider problem in your home, which is why we highly recommend hiring your trusted local pest control service provider to prevent or eradicate any potential infestation you may have.